NewAlexandria/leadership_readme/remote-work.md

 * Effort on work/life seaparation

 ### Keep docs as centralized as possible

+> 🏮 Document your processes and culture.
+Develop a mentality that "if it's not documented, it's not actionable" to help your team transition from co-located norms to all-remote norms.

 * No / low search
 * Team Folders; Findable
 * Consistent; no confusion